oasisprotocol/ed25519/README.md

 are as follows:

  * Both iterative and batch verification are cofactored.
- * Small order A is rejected.
+ * Small order A is rejected (Optional and default).
  * Small order R is accepted.
  * A signature's scalar component must be in canonical form (S < L).
  * Non-canonical A is accepted.